saveitforparts/Tailgater-Microwave-Imaging/README.md

 the dish reflector).
 There are many variations, models, and versions of this antenna, including Wallace, VuQube, Dish, King Controls, etc. I have not found a consistent model numbering scheme, so I don't know how to identify the correct model without opening the top and looking for a USB port.
-Other models have USB mini or other ports, and some appear to have jumpers for 9-pin serial.
-I have not tested this software on any of those variations.
+Other models have mini-USB or other ports, and some appear to have jumpers for 9-pin serial.
+While I have partially tested this code on a 2011 version with mini-USB port, and had some success, I have not fully tested it on anything but the 2014 USB-A version.

 My test unit uses firmware version "pragelato.h 704 2013-08-09 03:41:27Z rudrava"
 Other versions may have different console commands available.
+For example, the 2011 firmware does not seem to include "azangle".
+To use such a system, you will need to replace any "azangle" commands with a series of "aznudge" or "azim" commands.

 This code has been tested sucessfully on a range of Linux PCs, from 686-class using a low-resource distro, to higher-end running a modern distribution.